Premium-Class Travel (PCT) Report Guidelines

 - Total cost of coach-class fares that would have been paid for the same travel.

 Travel Exception Codes are used to classify the circumstances of each instance of premium class travel.
 The travel exception codes were revised by FTR amendment #2009-06 (74 FR 55145) and became effective on November 27, 2009.
-These revised travel exception codes have been standardized for reporting purposes and are required for the FY 2011 Premium Class Travel report.
+These revised travel exception codes have been standardized for reporting purposes and are required for Premium Class Travel reporting.

 Extra Fare Trains: Trains and other modes of transportation must be reported based on the class of accommodations, per the FTR.
 Extra fare trains, such as Acela Trains Express, should not be reported as premium class accommodations if the traveler is sitting in the lowest class cabin, even if paid by government funds, §301-10.160.
 Extra fare trains may be used whenever agencies determine them advantageous to the Government or required for security reasons.